 I am past my due date, can you come to my home for a reflexology treatment?

 Yes, absolutely.
 In fact, many women who are past their due date and particularly women who are having multiples find it simply too difficult or awkward to get out for an appointment.
-Home visits are very popular towards the end of pregnancy and in the early weeks after birth when it is difficult travel.
+Home visits are very popular towards the end of pregnancy (depending on availability) and in the early weeks after birth when it is difficult travel.